manorrock/assistant/ROADMAP.md

 - [ ] Add error pattern detection for proactive issue resolution
 - [ ] Remove unused code
 - [ ] Change release workflow to only keep the last 3 release and the SNAPSHOT artifacts
-- [ ] Refactor to use Manorrock standard release workflow
-- [ ] Add MSI to required workflows
-- [ ] Add a job to the build workflow to remove the SNAPSHOT release prior to running any of the platform specific jobs that will upload their SNAPSHOT artifacts
 - [ ] Refactor NetBeans plugin to include a simple Main class that will be used to run the plugin in a standalone mode
 - [ ] Remove all tests that are not related to the /help command